 Mfr/Brand: Mike Holt Enterprises / Mike Holt Enterprises

-Your Electrical Course: 2011 NEC Detailed Version (#11DECODVD) will be new, not used.
+Your Electrical Course: 2011 NEC Detailed Version (#11DECODVD) will be new, not used or from old stock.

 The Mike Holt 2011 NEC Detailed Library is for electricians and electrical engineers who need to understand and apply the 2008 NEC accurately and often.
 This is the "take no prisoners, accept no excuses" package for those who need to be the very best with the 2011 NEC.